apache/solr-operator/README.md

 solrcloud.solr.bloomberg.com/example       8.1.1     4              4       4            47h
 ```

+### Solr Backups

+Solr backups require 3 things:
+- A solr cloud running in kubernetes to backup
+- The list of collections to backup
+- A shared volume reference that can be written to from many clouds
+    - This could be a NFS volume, a persistent volume claim (that has `ReadWriteMany` access), etc.
+    - The same volume can be used for many solr clouds in the same namespace, as the data stored within the volume is namespaced.
+- A way to persist the data.
+The currently supported persistence methods are:
+    - A volume reference (this does not have to be `ReadWriteMany`)
+    - An S3 endpoint.

+Backups will be tarred before they are persisted.

+There is no current way to restore these backups, but that is in the roadmap to implement.

 ## Solr Images

 The solr-operator will work with any of the [official Solr images](https://hub.docker.com/_/solr) currently available.